 Students prepare in small groups (3-5 people) a presentation that integrates the knowledge acquired on aspects of metabolism and diseases resulting from alterations in metabolism, with the guidance and support of the teacher if they consider it.
 Then they expose their presentation in front of the class, in about 15-20 minutes.
 It gives time teaching hours of the subject and teacher support for the preparation and presentation of seminars.

-Pathologies arising from alterations in the metabolism of micronutrients Pathologies arising from alterations in carbohydrate metabolism Pathologies derived from alterations in lipid metabolism.
+Pathologies arising from alterations in the metabolism of micronutrients Pathologies arising from alterations in carbohydrate metabolism

 (There is available to students a guidance document for the preparation of proposals including seminars and advice to make this work)

 Evaluation